 Sleeping Bear Dunes During the Winter

-While some of the most famous attractions in Sleeping Bear Dunes national park are closed during the winter months, there’s still plenty to do at the park.
+While some of the most famous attractions in Sleeping Bear Dunes National Lakeshore are closed during the winter months, there’s still plenty to do at the park.

 When the sandy dunes are covered with snow, you can enjoy your favorite winter sports, including snowshoeing and cross-country skiing.
 For children, the Dune Climb becomes the best sledding hill in Northern Michigan.